jithinjudepaule/EmployeeApp/README.md

 # EmployeeApp
-This is a simple Web Application using Asp.Net core and PostgreSql to manage employees
+This is a simple Web Application using Asp.Net core and PostgreSQL to manage employees